 What is FMEA?

-How to implement an FMEA
+How to conduct an FMEA analysis?

-- Understand your customer’s needs
+- Understand your customer needs.

 1. Failure mode

-2. Potential failure effect
+2. Potential effect of failure

 The effect is the consequence of the failure in question.
-More than one effect can usually be identified for each failure.
+More than one effect can be identified for each failure.